pennlabs/penn-clubs/frontend/markdown/sacfair.md

 - Add a description
 - Add a cover photo (16:9 dimensiions)

+Note that this date is **fixed**.
+Trying to change the date and time will result in an error, preventing you from saving your details.

 **Be sure to hit the green "save" button on the lefthand side when you are done!**

 ![Save SAC Fair Changes](4.png)